sebagodoy/stegoplot/README.md

 pip install numpy
 pip install matplotlib
 ```
-While in this virtual environment python3 has now stegoplot, numpy and matplotlib. give it a
+While in this virtual environment, python3 can import stegoplot, numpy and matplotlib, give it a
-test entering with `python3` and checking the value of the Boltzmann constant ( in m2 kg / s2 K)
+test entering with `python3` and checking the value of the Boltzmann constant (in m2 kg / s2 K)
-with `import stegoplot.parameters as stg; stg.kb`.
+with `import stegoplot.parameters as stg; stg.kb` (spoiler: 1.3806488e-23).
 To use jupyter notebooks with this virtual environment you need to create and add a new kernel using:
 ```
 # create and add kernel for jupyter notebooks